neo3587/dupmn/README.md

 A script to easily create and manage multiple masternodes of the same coin in the same VPS, initially made for BCARD, can be adapted for almost any other coin.

-Note: For any technical question not resolved in this readme, check <a href="https://github.com/neo3587/dupmn/wiki/FAQs">the FAQ</a> (still work in progress).
+*Note: For any technical question not resolved in this readme, check <a href="https://github.com/neo3587/dupmn/wiki/FAQs">the FAQ</a>.*

 # Index